 The much-dreaded flu season is here, which means it’s time to protect yourself against the virus and common myths that surround it.
 Every year these misconceptions surface and spread, well, like a virus.
 Flu myths such as these are equally as harmful as they are false, so don’t let misinformation about the flu and the preventative vaccine blind you from the truth!
-Instead, turn to the physicians you trust at AFC Urgent Care to debunk these erroneous myths and provide everything you need to know about staying healthy this flu season.
+Instead, turn to the providers you trust at AFC Urgent Care to debunk these erroneous myths and provide everything you need to know about staying healthy this flu season.

 Myth 1: I’ll Get the Flu

 Despite what many say, the flu vaccine cannot give you the flu.
 It just can’t.
 The flu vaccine contains an inactive virus, which cannot cause the flu, only a sore arm and occasional mild side effects.
 The reason that the myth took hold is that it takes two weeks for the vaccine to be able to offer full protection.
 Those who reported coming down with the flu after receiving the vaccine were likely exposed to the virus prior to receiving the vaccine or in the two-week window it takes your body to develop immune protection.

 Myth 2: The Flu Isn’t Dangerous.

 Although the flu mimics some symptoms of a bad cold such as a runny nose, cough, sore throat and sneezing, seasonal influenza is much more serious than a common cold.
 In the United States, 36,000 people die and more than 200,000 are hospitalized each year due to the deadly flu.
 Disregarding the flu and treating it as a bad cold is just plain dangerous.

 Myth 3: The Flu Vaccine is for Other People